FAW-Volkswagen: 2010s

 By 2010 FAW-VW had sold over 1,000,000 Audis (including imported cars) in China.
 With the celebration, a sculpture named 'Ode to Audi' from Gerry Judah was set at the entrance of the company.

 According to Chinese government policy, foreign auto manufactures should develop domestic brands with their local partners.
 Thus FAW-VW revealed its own brand 'Kaili (开利)' in May 2011.

 On August 15, 2011, FAW-VW celebrated its twentieth anniversary with its one millionth car in 2011 (a Magotan B7L).

 In 2014, Volkswagen Group and its Chinese joint venture partner First Automotive Works (FAW) announced an agreement to extend their partnership for a further 25 years, until the year 2041.

-On March 26, 2019, FAW-VW launched new Jetta sub-brand, with three new vehicles: Jetta VA3, VS5 and VS7.
-While VA3 is a rebadge of VW Jetta in China, both SUV models, VS5 and VS7, are rebadges of SEAT models.
+On March 26, 2019, FAW-VW launched the Jetta brand, with three new vehicles: Jetta VA3, VS5 and VS7.
+While VA3 is a rebadge of the Volkswagen Jetta sold in China, both SUV models, VS5 and VS7, are rebadges of SEAT models.
 The sales is scheduled to start in the third quarter of this year.
 All Jetta models are assembled at the Chengdu plant.

+2020s

+In September 2025, Volkswagen began exporting models made in China by FAW-VW to the Middle East.